swei5/michigan_notes/BL-300/4 Securities Regulation.md

 - **Best efforts**: **Does NOT** agree to purchase all of the securities from the issuer but will use their best efforts to act only as an agent to market the securities to investors

 ### Section 11 Claim
-This is from the Securities Act of 1933.
+This is from the **Securities Act of 1933**.
 An investor can make a section 11 claim in the scenario where the company screws up its registration statement, such that
-- There is material misrepresentation or omission in the registration statement
+- There is **material misrepresentation** or omission in the registration statement
 - The purchased shares traced back to the IPO (reliance on the registration statement)

 The plaintiff has the right to sue the following parties